Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 ## Context Computeralgebra

-Computeralgebra is the scientific area which concerns itself with non-numerical mathematical algorithms and their implementations.
+Computeralgebra is the scientific area which concerns itself with mathematical computations without floating point numbers and their implementations.
+That integrates symbolic computation as well.
 Therefore it is the means which materializes mathematical theory into applicable algorithms and programs.

 Cryptography is just one of other many topics which is handled by Computeralgebra researchers.